mbraga24/html-css/README.md

 # Practice-HTML-CSS

-#### In this repository you will find practice exercise and projects from tutorials/courses I like to follow from the web
+#### In this repository you will find practice exercise and projects from tutorials/courses I like to follow from the web.
-#### For personal projects, please check the My-HTML/CSS-Wonderland repository.
+#### To check my personal practice projects, please check the "My-HTML/CSS-Wonderland" repository.

 #### _All the the information below, as well as some practice exercise and projects shared in this repository were extracted from_ [Code Academy](https://www.codecademy.com/)